eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Troubleshooting

-To generate a troubleshooting log for the LSP server, specify a value for the parameter **cobol-lsp.logging.level.root** in the extension settings.
+To enable troubleshooting logs for the LSP server, specify a value for the parameter **cobol-lsp.logging.level.root** in the extension settings.
 Specify one of the following values:

 * ERROR
 * WARN